twentyOne2x/attnmarkets/docs/protocol-design/squads-safe-remediation.md

 ### Immediate Actions
 1. Flip or restart the offending request (`3144a127-79da-462d-8fb9-45ba343cb53a`) so it runs in `mode=http` with a fresh idempotency key; once it succeeds the portfolio endpoint should return 200 and the UI will clear.
-2. After remediation, rerun the sponsor flow and stream `vercel logs prod.attn.markets --json` again to confirm that `/api/bridge/v1/portfolio/...` returns 200 and the Squads `POST` comes back 201/202.
+2. After remediation, rerun the user flow and stream `vercel logs prod.attn.markets --json` again to confirm that `/api/bridge/v1/portfolio/...` returns 200 and the Squads `POST` comes back 201/202.
-3. Add an alert on the Cloud Run side for repeated 400 `duplicate_request` responses so the stuck state surfaces before sponsors encounter it.
+3. Add an alert on the Cloud Run side for repeated 400 `duplicate_request` responses so the stuck state surfaces before users encounter it.

 ### Code Changes (2025-11-05)
 - `protocol/crates/attn_api/src/squads.rs#create_pending` now performs an `ON CONFLICT` update for `(creator_wallet, attn_wallet, cluster)` collisions when the stored status is `failed`, `submitted`, or `pending`.
 The update resets status → `pending`, clears stale response/status fields, swaps in the new nonce/signature/payload/idempotency key, and bumps `attempt_count`.
 - `create_squads_safe` logs duplicate-driven retries and returns `200 OK` (instead of `201`) when an existing record is replayed.
-The pending record is reused rather than inserting a new row, so sponsors no longer see `duplicate_request`—the backend immediately replays the request against the live Squads client.
+The pending record is reused rather than inserting a new row, so users no longer see `duplicate_request`—the backend immediately replays the request against the live Squads client.

 ### Code Changes (2025-11-06)
 - `create_pending` and `upsert_imported_safe` no longer rely on the `squads_safe_requests_uniqueness_idx` Postgres index.
 Both routines now run inside a transaction, `SELECT ...
 FOR UPDATE` the existing row by wallet+cluster, and issue an `UPDATE` if a record is present.
 This keeps the flow working even when the index is missing, while still preferring the newer data.
 (We should still recreate the unique index for correctness and performance, but the API no longer throws a 500 if it disappears.)